2018 Belmont Stakes: Horses, odds, how to watch

 What do horse racing odds mean?

 In odds listings, the first number is the amount of profit made for a bet in the amount of the second number.
-For example, Justify's 4-5 odds means a $5 bet will pay out $9 – $4 in winnings plus the original $5 bet.
+For example, 30-1 odds means a $1 bet will pay out $31 – $30 in winnings plus the original $1 bet.
+For Justify's 4-5 odds, a $5 bet will win you $4 profit.

 Full list of Triple Crown winners